 Growing Chinese herbs not only connects me to my heritage and identity, but is also critical to counter the concerning growing practices of medicinal herbs sourced from China.
-In this first season of the farm, I am most excited to grow flower medicine related to TCM, especially juhua/chrysanthemum morifolium.
+Going into the second season of the farm, I am looking forward to expanding some of my TCM herb offerings and doing a seed production trial.

 Lunaria, in Latin means moon-like, is also referred to as honesty, money plant, silver dollar, Chinese dollar plant because of its round, clear seed pods.
 The farm honors the cycles of the moon and the earth, the Chinese values of abundance and prosperity as well as honesty and communication in all aspects of its work.